Ebury/huha/README.md

 `complete()` | Marks the task as completed (*) `abandon()` | Marks the task as abandoned (*)

-(*) When a task is completed or abandoned, is is tracked in Google Analytics or Intercom based on the `Huha` options.
+(*) When a task is completed or abandoned, is is tracked in Google Analytics, Intercom or Segment based on the `Huha` options.

 #### Example ####